Sense and Learn: Self-Supervision for Omnipresent Sensors: Methodology

 We utilize a fixed network architecture for all the considered tasks (both auxiliary and down-stream), the intuition behind this choice being threefold.
 Firstly, we want to minimize the architectural differences to discover the true potential of self-supervision, i.e. it can be used with minimal effort on architecture tuning to extract semantic representations across diverse datasets.
 Secondly, our aim is to show that self-supervision has a huge prospect to be utilized for on-device learning.
 Having a smaller architecture and given the annotation-free nature of the proposed approach opens several exciting avenues in learning and inference with devices having limited processing capabilities.
+However, the further investigation of this is beyond the scope of our work and we leave it for future work.
 Lastly, our multi-modal architectural specification provides the flexibility to incorporate other modalities effortlessly.
 Furthermore, we highlight that in this work our focus is on individual task proposal and evaluation, but the framework can be used for jointly solving proxy tasks (i.e. in multi-task learning setting) as they share the same architecture, but differ fundamentally in terms of the loss function being optimized.

 The high-level description of the learning procedure is summarized in Algorithm~\ref{alg:sal}.
 Given an unlabeled data $\mathcal{D}_{U}$ and a specified auxiliary task $A_{t}$, we optimize $F_{\theta}$ with task-specific data that is generated on-the-fly, as described in the preceding section.
 Once pre-training converges, the layers specific to self-supervised learning are discarded, and the encoder $e$ is saved.
 Then, the second round of training on a down-stream task of interest begins with labeled data $\mathcal{D}_{L}$.
 Depending on the evaluation criteria, the following can be done: a) the network is either kept frozen and used as a generic feature extractor for learning a linear classifier\footnote{logistic regression}, b) the modality-agnostic encoder $e_{s}$ is fine-tuned during learning an end-task, or c) the self-supervised network is used as initialization for rapidly solving the final-task, e.g., fine-tuning a model with little labeled data.
 The \textit{encoder} network shown in Figure~\ref{fig:architecture} represents the module that is kept frozen, while depending on the learning setting the \textit{shared} layers are further fine-tuned.